 The Carolina Winter Ensemble Association is a 501(c)(3) non-profit organization operating under the leadership of the Executive Board of Directors as elected by the general membership.
 The Executive Board and its appointees are responsible for managing and organizing the operations of the circuit.
 CWEA operating procedures are governed by the organization’s Bylaws document.
 Each director is elected to a two year term.

 Cody Crawford, originally from Greenwood, South Carolina, moved to Rock Hill in the winter of 2012.
-Serving the circuit in many roles over the years including Media Manager, Contest Assistant, Contest Administrator, Director of Events and now President, Cody has overseen historic growth within CWEA.
+Serving the circuit in many roles over the years including Media Manager, Contest Assistant, Contest Administrator, Director of Events and President.
+Cody has overseen historic growth within CWEA.
 Under his guidance, CWEA has tripled in size and has become the premiere circuit serving the Carolinas.

-Outside of CWEA, Cody spends a majority of time working for the Crown Organization, which includes the Carolina Crown Drum & Bugle Corps.
-Though he currently serves Crown as the Division Manager for CrownTICKETS (the organization’s event ticketing service), he also serves as the lead for the organization’s fundraising efforts, event management, graphic design, web development and IT support.
-Previously, he served as the Customer Service Manager for the CrownSTORE, a musical products industry leader in the marching arts.
-In addition to CWEA and Crown, he also works as a Contest Administrator for Winter Guard International, where he oversees and manages WGI Regional Events across the country.
+Outside of his time with CWEA, Cody is the Director of Business Operations for the Carolina Crown Organization which includes the Carolina Crown Drum & Bugle Corps.
+Joining the Crown team in the Fall of 2012, Cody has filled many rolls within the organization, including overseeing the company’s fundraising efforts, event management, graphic design, web development and IT support, event ticketing firm and music store.
+In addition to CWEA and Crown, he also served as a Contest Administrator for Winter Guard International, where he oversaw and managed WGI Regional Events across the country.

 Before entering the non-profit sector, Cody began as a student at Greenwood High School, eventually going on to attend the University of South Carolina.
 As a percussionist, Cody worked with many programs throughout the Carolinas including Belton Honea-Path HS, Greenwood HS, Spring Valley HS, Lexington HS, Paradigm Percussion, Marvin Ridge HS and Batesburg-Leesville HS, where he helped lead the program to its first of several SCBDA State Championships.
 When he’s not working (which isn’t often), you’ll find Cody enjoying time at home with his family.
 And if he’s not there, he’s in the air going somewhere – most likely Las Vegas!

 Mr. Riser was a charter member of Palmetto Percussion in 2007 and aged out as the snare line section leader in 2009.
-For the last 13 years, he has worked with many successful high school programs in South Carolina as an instructor, designer, and composer, including Greenwood High School, Belton Honea Path High School, Bluffton High School, and works currently as the Director of Percussion at Ninety Six High School.
-In his free time, Mr. Riser has also worked with many ensembles in the state, including Palmetto Percussion (2010), NGI (2016), and Civitas (2018)
+For the last 13 years, he has worked with many successful high school and independent programs in South Carolina as an instructor, designer, and composer, including: BHP High School (2004-07), Greenwood High School (2008-2012 & 2019), Palmetto Percussion (2010), Bluffton High School (2013-2017), North Greenville Independent (2016), and Civitas Independent (2018-2019), Charles Towne Percussion (2018, 2023) Midland Valley High School (2023), Lewisville High School (2023) and, since 2014, has served as Director of Percussion and Show Designer/Arranger for Ninety Six High School and Edgewood Middle School in Ninety Six, SC.